allmaps/allmaps/apps/cli/README.md

 Output can be stored by redirecting stdout using: `allmaps annotation generate path/to/my-georeferenced-map.json > my-georeferenced-annotation.json`

 If you're running MacOS, you can use [pbcopy](https://osxdaily.com/2007/03/05/manipulating-the-clipboard-from-the-command-line/) to copy the generated Georeferenced Map to your clipboard: `allmaps annotation generate path/to/my-georeferenced-map.json | pbcopy`

+Alternatively you can use the `open` command to open a resulting annotation in Allmaps Viewer: `allmaps annotation generate path/to/my-georeferenced-map.json | allmaps open viewer`

 ## Commands